-Fill eggshell halves with potting soil and use them to start off seedlings.
-The egg carton box can also be repurposed as a handy holder to keep your seedlings safe on your windowsill before transplanting them to your garden in the spring.
+No need for special plant pots or seedling trays.
+Simply fill your empty eggshell halves with potting compost and use them to start off seedlings indoors.
+The egg carton box can also be repurposed as a handy holder to keep your seedlings safe on your windowsill (they fit perfectly!) before transplanting them to your garden in the spring.

 Top Tip: When replanting the seedlings, simply crack the shell at the bottom and plant directly into the soil letting the shell naturally decompose.